-Deck 3 on the Disney Dream or Disney Fantasy is a hub of activity.
+Disney Dream/Fantasy Deck 3 is a hub of activity.
 Although no guest rooms are located on Deck 3, the entire deck is devoted to shopping, dining and entertainment.
 This Deck is home to the Walt Disney Theater, where guests will find original Broadway-style shows and other quality entertainment.
 Two of the main dining rooms are on this level as well — Animator’s Palate on both Disney Dream and Disney Fantasy and Royal Palace (Disney Dream) or Royal Court (Disney Fantasy).
+Guests will also find shopping a plenty on Deck 3.
 Although the Disney Dream and Disney Fantasy are sister ships, they are not identical in design, and Deck 3 is where the differences are most noticeable.
 The Disney Dream is modeled after the Disney Magic and has a more subtle Art Deco design.
 The Disney Fantasy is modeled after the Disney Wonder and has an Art Nouveau style with vibrant patterns and designs.
 Guest Services can also be found on Deck 3.

 MouseForLess Disney Cruise Line Tips:

 All U.S. citizens must travel with proof of citizenship on Disney Cruise Line.
 You can find all the important information on the Required Documentation and Customs Regulations page on TheMouseForLess.

 You can sign up your child for the It’s a Small World Nursery or Disney’s Oceaneer Club/Lab once you’re onboard the ship, or before you board the ship in the ship terminal.